Trekking to Prince Albert

 Back on the adventure trail along the bumpy tarred road, far ahead we knew what we were about to approach; a one-way lane made up of concrete slabs and cracks.
 A lane that required you to move once an oncoming car came near.

 ‘Welcome to Willowmore’, stopping at a nearby restaurant to eat and recline.
-It’s now one o’clock.
+It’s at one o’clock.
 We’ve got to eat fast to make it before dawn.

 So we hit the N9 making our way back into the Western Cape.